Azuolas3/OutOfStockFish-Chess-Engine/README.md

 However, please keep in mind that this engine only implements the bare minimum necessary for playing.

 # Noteworthy Files

+Noteworthy files:
--src, subdirectory containing all the source code -tests, subdirectory containing all the tests and the necessary files for the testing framework itself.
+- src, subdirectory containing all the source code
+- tests, subdirectory containing all the tests and the necessary files for the testing framework itself.
--AI, subdirectory containing all the code for position evaluation and searching.
+- AI, subdirectory containing all the code for position evaluation and searching.
--MoveGenerator, subdirectory containing all the code for move generation.
+- MoveGenerator, subdirectory containing all the code for move generation.
--Utilities, subdirectory containing various small functions used throughout the code, for example Perft benchmarking, Timers, Zobrist hashing, etc.
+- Utilities, subdirectory containing various small functions used throughout the code, for example Perft benchmarking, Timers, Zobrist hashing, etc.
--BoardRepresentation, subdirectory containing all the code necessary for representing the position of the game.
+- BoardRepresentation, subdirectory containing all the code necessary for representing the position of the game.
--Miscellaneous, subdirectory containing everything that didn't find it's place elsewhere - Fen parser, small files for type defs, etc.
+- Miscellaneous, subdirectory containing everything that didn't find it's place elsewhere - Fen parser, small files for type defs, etc.
--CMakeLists.txt, file used to build the project with CMake.
+- CMakeLists.txt, file used to build the project with CMake.

 # Contributions